Health Coverage for You and Your Family

 $3,000

-*Those on Basic Health with Employee + Child/Children, Employee + Legal Spouse, and Family coverage have the family deductible only.
+*Those on Basic Health with Employee + Child/Children, Employee + Spouse, and Family coverage have the family deductible only.

 Co-Insurance